 It may be more difficult to diagnosis damage under the skin caused by electricity.
 Tests may include:

-To help reduce your chances of an electric burn, take the following steps:
+To help reduce your chances of electrical burns and injuries:

 Burn Prevention Network